 A few years ago, I read her book, Awakened: Change Your Mindset to Transform Your Teaching, and it made such a difference to the way I looked at my day-to-day interactions and challenges.
 After reading it, I found myself handling stress so much more effectively.
 You can read more about that here.
 So before I even knew her, I already believed that Angela was a wise, insightful person who truly understood what teachers are going through.

 Over the next year, Angela and I ended up connecting through a blogging group.
 We got to know each other very well, and now we talk through Voxer several times a week.
-I now consider her to be a good friend, and I know how hard she has worked to make this program just outstanding.
+I now consider her a good friend, and I know how hard she has worked to make this program outstanding—I’ve seen how many times she’s revised and updated it to reflect current needs and practices, and how carefully she considers every bit of feedback she gets.
 So now I not only respect her as a professional, I feel doubly confident recommending her club to you because I have been behind the scenes.
 I have seen members’ results, I have seen the excellent quality of the club content, and I know the person in charge.
 It’s as much of a sure thing as I can recommend.

 Now I want you to experience the same benefits as other club members.

 As far as I’m concerned, I no longer need to look for ways to solve the teacher time problem, because the best possible solution is this club.
-All I have to do now is send you over and tell you I think this one of the most important investments you can make in your career.
+All I have to do now is tell you I think this one of the most important investments you can make in your career.
 For some of you, it may even save a career you were about ready to leave.
-To learn more about the 40 Hour Teacher Workweek Club, click here.